11/6/2024

 Yamini Rangan

-Yeah and Mark, thank you again for that question.
+Yeah.
+And Mark, thank you again for that question.
 I will double down on what Kate said.
 Innovation and AI first innovation in particular are top priorities for the company and will continue to be the top priority going forward.
-We are a platform company and we will be the app and agent platform to help our customers innovate and grow and our overall strategy to embed AI into every hub and across the entire platform is really working.
+We are a platform company and we will be the app and agent platform to help our customers innovate and grow.
+And our overall strategy to embed AI into every hub and across the entire platform is really working.
 I'm very pleased with the progress that we are making.
-I look at our AI strategy and I'm looking at three indicators.
+I look at our AI strategy, and I'm looking at three indicators.
 The first is, is AI awareness within our customer base and prospect base increasing?
 Second, are we beginning to see repeat usage?
 And third, is that driving consistent value?
 And I'm pleased that we're making progress on all three.
-As I just shared, when we launched Breeze at Inbound, we did it so it can be consistent, it can be easy, our customers can recognize features and begin to adopt it and we saw AI awareness go up by 13% in just one quarter and so I think the Breeze branding as well as how customers are getting aware of the features within the product is working.
-And if I look at our enterprise and pro customers in particular, I'm really pleased with the repeat usage and that's every day, every week, every couple weeks and we're beginning to see repeat usage trend in the right direction and then in terms of overall value, I would continue to highlight that content use cases, service use cases and even sales guided selling use cases are beginning to add consistent value.
-So overall, really pleased with the AI momentum, really pleased with what we
+As I just shared, when we launched Breeze at inbound, we did it so it can be consistent, it can be easy, our customers can recognize features and begin to adopt it.
+And we saw AI awareness go up by 13% in just one quarter.
+And so I think the brief branding as well as how customers are getting aware of the features within the product is working.
+And if I look at our enterprise and pro customers in particular, I'm really pleased with the repeat usage.
+And that's every day, every week, every couple of weeks.
+And we're beginning to see repeat usage trend in the right direction.
+And then in terms of Overall value, I would continue to highlight that content use cases, service use cases, and even sales-guided selling use cases are beginning to add consistent value.
+So overall, really pleased with the AI momentum, really pleased with what we are seeing in terms of usage and value post-inbound.

 speaker